Taiko2k/Tauon/docs/usage.md

 ### Upgrading / Moving

+New in v1.9.2: When proram is installed to program files / via installer, files are kept in a dedicated location. ~/.tauonmb-user on Linux and ~\Music\TauonMusicBox on Windows.

+For portable installations:

-- Copy 'star.p' file from old install to keep play counts.
+- Copy 'star.p' file from old directroy to keep play counts.
 - Copy 'state.p' file to keep rest of player data.

-- If you are moving platforms, resetting player or moved your music location and have custom playlists you want to keep, export using the export playlist function then re-import.
+Tip: If you are moving platforms, resetting player or moved your music location and have custom playlists you want to keep, export using the export playlist function then re-import.

 Web components
 =================================